 The honeycomb grid is a tight structure of a similar shape to the honeycomb made by honeybees.
 It’s affixed to the front of a studio strobe.
 Or it can be fixed to an off-camera flash.
 The light shines through the grid and creates a tight beam of light.
 The aim is to create a focused beam with little diffusion.
 It is effective in creating such a beam, but it is not as intense or focused as a snoot.

 If you use a 3-meter wide background and use two studio strobes located outside this background, you would want a space about 4 to 5 meters wide.
 You can manage with less space if you are creative.
 As for the studio length, the figure below shows that the minimum length would be 7 -8 meters long.

 You can also manage with less space if you use shorter focal lengths, but remember the closer you are to your subject the greater the extension distortion will be.

 For the wall color, light gray or white walls and ceiling are the most common in dedicated small home studios.
 The floor can be covered in various ways if necessary.
 Light control can come through the use of black drapes that can be pulled across the walls or windows.

-Finally, I hope you found the article interesting if you have any comment please do not hesitate to write it in the box below, I will be glad to answer any question.
+Finally, I hope you found the article interesting if you have any comments please do not hesitate to write them in the box below, I will be glad to answer any questions.
 Thanks for dropping by.